To the Extreme: History

-In early 1990, Vanilla Ice released an early version of To the Extreme under the title Hooked on Ichiban Records.
+In late 1989, Vanilla Ice released an early version of To the Extreme under the title Hooked on the independent label Ichiban Records.
 "Play That Funky Music" was released as the album's first single, with "Ice Ice Baby" appearing as the B-side.
 The 12-inch single featured the radio, instrumental and a cappella versions of "Play That Funky Music" and the radio version and "Miami Drop" remix of "Ice Ice Baby".
 When a disc jockey played "Ice Ice Baby" instead of the single's A-side, the song gained more success than "Play That Funky Music".
 A music video for "Ice Ice Baby" was produced for $8,000.
 The video was financed by Vanilla Ice's manager, Tommy Quon, and shot on the roof of a warehouse in Dallas, Texas.

 In 1990, Vanilla Ice signed to SBK Records, who reissued Hooked under the title To the Extreme.
 The reissue contained new artwork and music.
-"Ice Ice Baby" was given its own single, released in 1990 by SBK Records in the United States, and EMI Records in the United Kingdom.
+"Ice Ice Baby" was released in August 1990 as a single in its own right, by SBK in the United States, and EMI Records in the United Kingdom.
 The SBK single contained the "Miami Drop", instrumental and radio mixes of "Ice Ice Baby" and the album version of "It's A Party".
 The EMI single contained the club and radio mixes of the song, and the shortened radio edit.